Surtol-Sun/TrainFramework_torch/Readme.md

 + Put you model in `components/models` folder
 + Put you data loader in `components/dataset_loader` folder
 + Put you train strategy in `components/train_strategy` folder
+  + Optimization, Loss Function, Metrics are included in a training strategy
+  + You may would like to use some self-defined loss functions.
+Write them directly in `train_strategy` or put then  in  `useful_functions/losses` folder
-  + You may would like to use some self-defined metrics to evaluate your model results, put you metrics in `components/metrics`folder
+  + You may would like to use some self-defined metrics to evaluate your model results.
+Write them directly in `train_strategy` or put then  in  `useful_functions/losses` folder
-+ Put you loss functions in `components/losses` folder

 This framework also provide some template for easy use: